Want to create bright, festive cookies without using synthetic food dyes? Here are three ways to make naturally colored

 This is all about the colors anyway.
 Aren’t these colors pretty?
 And not a synthetic dye in sight!

 Here are the three different methods I used:

-#1: Color Kitchen Holiday Colors: Color Kitchen makes all kinds of natural food colors.
-This special holiday set includes one green powder color packet and one packet of tree sprinkles.
-The natural colors are all derived from plants: spirulina (a kind of blue-green algae), turmeric, and grape color extract.
-You can find a full set of the Color Kitchen Natural Colors on Amazon too.
+#1: Color Kitchen Natural Colors: Color Kitchen makes great natural food colors.
+They don’t carry this holiday set anymore but they do have this holiday icing mix and this winter icing mix.
+The natural colors are all derived from plants like spirulina (a kind of blue-green algae), turmeric, and grape color extract.
+You can find a full set of the Color Kitchen Natural Colors here and some festive holiday sprinkles from Supernatural here.

 #2: McCormick Color Nature Food Colors: This set comes with three packets–blue, pink, and yellow–with directions on the package for making other colors like green, purple, and orange.
 These are powdered mixes like the Color Kitchen colors, so they won’t affect the frosting’s texture.
 I simply mixed the blue and yellow together until I got a green I liked.